ToshioCP/Gtk4-tutorial/src/sec25.src.md

 The operator `=` above is an assignment.
 Assignment is not expression in turtle language.
 It is primary_procedure.
-But if `=` appears in an expression, it is a logical operater, not an assignment.
+But if `=` appears in an expression, it is a logical operator, not an assignment.
 The logical equal '`=`' usually used in the conditional expression, for example, in `if` statement.
+(Turtle language uses '=' instead of '==' in C language).

 ### Grammar rules